9 tough as leather facts about 'Rawhide'

 Rollin', rollin', rollin'!
 It's been over half a century since Gil Favor and Rowdy Yates set out on their cattle drive, but the doggies keep on rollin'.
 Rawhide remains one of the most beloved Westerns — and television shows in general — of the late 1950s and early 1960s.
 The gritty action series made Clint Eastwood a household name, as his Rowdy character eventually became the central focus of the cowboy series.

-To celebrate Eastwood's birthday, here are a fistful of things you might not know about the small screen show that made him a star.
+Here are a fistful of things you might not know about the small screen show that made him a star.

 1. It was the fifth longest running Western.